Chaotic diffusion of the fundamental frequencies in the Solar System: Application to the Solar System

 \subsection{Choice of initial conditions}

 For a complete model of the Solar System, the initial conditions should be sampled in such a way that they are representative of the current planetary ephemeris uncertainty.
-Nevertheless, for a simplified secular model (Eq. \ref{eq:SecEq}), the difference with the complete model is greater than the ephemeris uncertainty.
-An optimized secular solution follows the complete solution initially but will depart from it long before 60 Myr \citep{laskar2004}.
-A direct adaptation of the current planetary ephemeris uncertainty into the initial conditions of the secular model can thus be misleading.
-Therefore, we adopt a more cautious approach, that is to study first the effect of sampling the initial conditions on the PDF estimation.
+Nevertheless, for a simplified secular model (Eq. \ref{eq:SecEq}), the difference from the complete model is greater than the ephemeris uncertainty.
+An optimized secular solution follows the complete solution initially but departs from it long before 60 Myr \citep{laskar2004}.
+A direct adaptation of the current planetary ephemeris uncertainty to the initial conditions of the secular model can thus be misleading.
+Therefore, we adopted a more cautious approach, that is, to study first the effect of sampling the initial conditions on the PDF estimation.

-Initial conditions can be sampled in many ways, especially in a high-dimensional system like the Solar System.
+Initial conditions can be sampled in many ways, especially in a high-dimensional system such as the Solar System.
 Our choice of initial conditions is quite particular, but they encompass different possible ways of sampling initial conditions (Table \ref{tab:iniCon}).
-There are 3 batches: $\{X_i\}$, $\{Y_i\}$ and $\{Z_i\}$, which corresponds to 3 different variation sizes $\epsilon$ of initial conditions.
-Each batch composes of 4 different sets of samples.
-Each set contains 10\,000 initial conditions, where eccentricity of the associated planet is linearly-spaced from the reference value, with the spacing $\epsilon$ corresponding to the batch it belongs to.
-We then integrated the secular equations (Eqs. \ref{eq:SecEq}) from these initial conditions 500 Myr to the past and 500 Myr to the future.
+There were three batches, $\{X_i\}$, $\{Y_i\}$, and $\{Z_i\}$, which correspond to three different variation sizes $\epsilon$ of initial conditions.
+Each batch was composed of four different sets of samples.
+Each set contained 10\,000 initial conditions, where the eccentricity of the associated planet is linearly spaced from the reference value, with the spacing $\epsilon$ corresponding to the batch it belongs to.
+We then integrated the secular equations (Eqs. \ref{eq:SecEq}) from these initial conditions 500 Myr into the past and 500 Myr into the future.
 For the batch $\{Z_i\}$, the integration time is 5 billion years in both directions.
-The frequencies are then extracted using frequency analysis (section \ref{sect:FA}).
-It should be noted that we do not aim to obtain the joint probability distribution of all the fundamental frequencies, but rather their individual marginal PDFs, i.e. the PDF of one frequency at a time.
-The marginal PDFs of the frequencies are estimated by the KDE with rule-of-thumb bandwidth ($BW_{1/5}$), upper bounds of their 95\% confidence intervals (denoted for short as 95\% CI) are measured by the MBB method with the bandwidth $h= BW_{1/3}$ and the optimized parameters (Eqs. \ref{eq:l_corr}-\ref{eq:k_bw}) from 1\,000 MBB samples.
+The frequencies were then extracted using FA (Sect. \ref{sect:FA}).
+It should be noted that we do not aim to obtain the joint probability distribution of all the fundamental frequencies, but rather their individual marginal PDFs (i.e., the PDF of one frequency at a time).
+The marginal PDFs of the frequencies were estimated by the KDE with the rule-of-thumb bandwidth ($BW_{1/5}$); upper bounds of their 95\% CIs are measured by the MBB method with the bandwidth $h= BW_{1/3}$ and the optimized parameters (Eqs. \ref{eq:l_corr}-\ref{eq:k_bw}) from 1\,000 MBB samples.